bshore/go-hirez/README.md

 ## Getting Started with Mocks

 `go-hirez` offers a mocked version of the API that will generate response output.
-You can use the mocked version of the API to test functionality without adding to your daily API limit while developing.
+You can use the mocked API to test functionality without adding to your daily API limit.

+_Note: The only method that isn't mocked is `GetOrganizedMatchDetailsBatch`_

 ```go
 package main